 For a message to be compelling, it has to have some emotional response.
 This response can be fear, anger, or joy.

-The only way that an audience will believe or understand your message is if they can relate to it.
-When you can find this common ground, you can create a stronger connection with the viewer or reader, and they will be more apt to take any action that you want them to.
+The only way an audience will believe or understand your message is if they can relate to it.
+When you find this common ground, you can create a stronger connection with the viewer or reader, and they will be more apt to take any action you want.

 There are many ways to evoke emotions from your audience in a speech.
 Some of these are: